-Saint Leo University emphasizes a holistic review of students' credentials for admission and we believe that factors other than standardized test scores can be predictors of a student's potential to succeed in college.
-In fact, our research confirms that strong indicators of academic success at Saint Leo are a student's performance inside and outside the high school classroom and the rigor of the high school curriculum.
-While numbers do not always tell the whole story about a student applying to the University, they are hard evidence that tends to support the potential for success.
-We offer the test-optional approach in a way that does not compromise the academic quality of admitted students and at the same time allows us to accept a more diverse and intellectually stimulating students for our learning community.
+Your potential for greatness can be seen in the contributions you made to your school community, the relationships you built with your peers and teachers, and so much more.
+In fact, our research confirms that strong indicators of academic success at Saint Leo are a student's performance inside and outside the high school classroom, and the rigor of the high school curriculum.
+While numbers do not always tell the whole story about a student applying to the university, they are hard evidence that tends to support the potential for success.
+We offer the test-optional approach in a way that does not compromise the academic quality of admitted students, and at the same time, allows us to accept a more diverse and intellectually stimulating students for our learning community.

 As a result, Saint Leo University has developed a test-optional policy that does not require undergraduate applicants to submit SAT or ACT scores as part of the admissions process should they decide to apply under the test-optional policy.
 Prospective students who choose not to submit standardized test scores for review will receive full consideration, without penalty, for admission under this policy.